mdjx/PSNetAddressing/README.md

 1..254 | % {$IPs += "$NetworkId.$_"}
 ```

 However, this isn't great.
-Validation for` $Subnet` is difficult, working with anything other than a `/24` also requires a lot of work which makes it impractical to cleanly integrate into modules.
+Validation for` $NetworkId` is difficult, working with anything larger than a `/24` also requires a lot of work which makes it impractical to cleanly integrate into modules.

 With `PSNetAddressing`, the above code becomes: